Mission, Vision and Principles

-Our youth come to us in crises.
-Immediately and without questions, we meet there basic human needs – a hot meal, a shower, clean clothes, a bed (or mat) medical attention, and a safe place away from the dangers of the street.
+Our youth come to us in crisis.
+Immediately and without questions, we meet their basic human needs – a hot meal, a shower, clean clothes, a bed (or mat) medical attention, and a safe place away from the dangers of the street.

 A place of refuge; a sacred space.
 The youth who come to us are often frightened and mistrustful.
 Many of them have been abused.
 We protect them from the perils of the street.
 A young person can grow only when they feel safe and secure.

 Our interactions with our youth communicate our values.
 Teaching them how to have caring/loving relationships based on acceptance and understanding, honesty and integrity, trust and respect may be something no one has ever taken the time to do.
 Street values of lying, cheating, and stealing may be common survival tools on the street, but they don’t belong here.

 Chaos is what our youth are familiar with.
 A solid structure allows us to help them contain their chaos.
 Some of our youth don’t know where they will get their next meal or where they will sleep.
 We provide a regular schedule that gives them the stability they need to start building their future.

 Young people often feel powerless to control their lives and fall into a self-defeating cycle of failure.
 Choice is about helping our youth believe in themselves and their ability to make life changing choices about who they want to be in this world.